-Paying regular extra payments toward the loan principal yields enormous returns.
-Borrowers can pay more on principal in many different ways.
-Making a single additional payment once per year may be the simplest to track.
-If you can't pay an additional whole payment in one month, you can divide that payment by 12 and pay that additional amount monthly.
-Finally, you can pay half of your mortgage payment every two weeks.
-These options differ a little in reducing the final payback amount and reducing payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest paid over the life of the loan.
+There's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars in interest: Make extra payments that go toward the loan principal.
+Borrowers pay more on principal by employing various techniques.
+For many people,Perhaps the simplest way to organize this process is to make one extra mortgage payment a year.
+If you can't afford to pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
+Finally, you can commit to paying half of your mortgage payment every two weeks.
+Each of these options yields different results, but they will all significantly shorten the duration of your mortgage and lower the total interest paid over the duration of the loan.

-It may not be possible for you to pay extra every month or even every year.
-But remember that most mortgages will allow additional payments at any time.
-Any time you get some extra money, consider using this rule to pay a one-time additional payment toward mortgage principal.
+It may not be possible for you to pay more every month or even every year.
+But it's important to note that most mortgage contracts will allow additional payments at any time.
+Whenever you get some extra cash, you can use this rule to make a one-time additional payment on your principal.

 Do you have a question regarding a mortgage program?